 Webinar Report

-Provides information about Webex webinars that were hosted within the selected date range.
-You can use this report to find out who the host for an webinar was, what type of webinar was scheduled, and how many users registered or attended.
+This report provides information about Webex webinars that are hosted within the selected date range.
+You can use this report to view details such as who is the host of webinar, type of webinar, and number of attendees.

 Column Name